stevenson-digital/account-area-react-adventure/README.md

 - Future updates I would:
 	- Add a simple css fade in effect on OrderHistoryItem based on a 'loading' state to avoid the harsh content load
 	- Add tests with Jest, maybe where the new cumulative price is calculated when we combine the powder products
+- "It's been dispatched!" text runs from the 'delivered' boolean in the data source.
+"It's been dispatched!" vs "It's been delivered!" on true/false